Is 10kg of luggage enough for a week away? What about for two weeks away!? I’m here today to show you how…

 Surprisingly, most small suitcases aren’t the best fit for hand luggage as they’re often a bit too wide and not tall enough.
 Cabin baggage should really be tall and slim to maximise the dimensions you’re allowed and most people are surprised to find that the 55cm x 45cm x 25cm size is actually really big and more than enough space for a 2 week holiday with just hand luggage!

-Of course, I’m going to suggest The Travel Hack Pro Cabin Case which will be back in stock soon!
+Of course, I’m going to suggest The Travel Hack Pro Cabin Case or The Travel Hack Backpack!

-Should you worry about your hand luggage weight?
+Should you worry about your 10kg hand luggage weight?

 How to pack toiletries for hand luggage